 • Unauthorized access of the server console.
 Control keyboard access by requiring the use of a password.
-(See "Securing the Server Console" in Chapter 7 of Supervising the Network.)
+(See Securing the Server Console in Supervising the Network.)

 Use the SECURE CONSOLE command to secure your console against breaches of security.
-(See "SECURE CONSOLE" in Utilities Reference.)
+(See SECURE CONSOLE in Utilities Reference.)